 This Relais & Châteaux restaurant is the perfect backdrop for Chef Brady Williams’ contemporary yet approachable cuisine.
 The menu, which combines reformed classics and innovative techniques, feels both timeless and sophisticated.
 Canlis is a modern restaurant with a sense of history, place, and time.

 Dorona, Naples, FL

 Dorona opened its doors in 2018 as one of five restaurants under the Aielli Group Banner.
 The dynamic philanthropic duo Chef Fabrizio and his wife Ingrid Aielli extended their culinary portfolio with this modern Italian Steakhouse in Naples, FL.

-Dorona not only features the finest custom cuts of beef available from sustainable farms but also gives the dining experience an Italian touch through signature dishes and ingredients from the Aielli’s homeland.
+Dorona not only features the finest custom cuts of beef available from sustainable farms but also gives the dining experience an Italian touch through signature dishes and ingredients from Aielli’s homeland.
 Should you wish to savor a Delmonico Ribeye, an 1855 Angus Beef Porterhouse ‘Bistecca Fiorentina’ or prefer to share a 160 Oz Bone-In Chateaubriand, this steakhouse will satisfy any steak lover’s cravings.

 Epicure, Paris, FR

 At Epicure, celebrated chef Eric Frechon, who holds three Michelin stars, has created a temple of gastronomy that is undeniably French.
 His macaroni stuffed with black truffle, artichoke, and duck foie gras, gratinée with aged Parmesan is an unforgettable dish that people travel to Paris to experience.